jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 >So serious are the doubts into which I have been thrown as a result of yesterday’s meditations that I can neither put them out of my mind nor see any way of resolving them.
 It feels as if I have fallen unexpectedly into a deep whirlpool which tumbles me around so that I can neither stand on the bottom nor swim up to the top.

 By this point frantic with worry, Descartes seeks to repair some of the damage caused by his relentless doubting by groping around for something — anything — we can be absolutely certain of.

 And, after a while, he finds it.

 ## I think, therefore I am

 <span class="big-letter">A</span> clearer translation of Descartes’ definitive statement might be, “I am thinking, therefore I exist.”
 Regardless, in his exultant declaration — _cogito ergo sum!_ — Descartes assures himself of his own existence.

 Phew.
 Mop that brow, eh René: at last, here is something we can be absolutely certain of.

 It is impossible to doubt the existence of your own thoughts, because in the act of doubting, you are thinking.

+The famous formulation “I think, therefore I am” actually appears in Descartes’ earlier 1637 work, <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Discourse-Method-Oxford-Worlds-Classics/dp/0199540071?&linkCode=ll1&tag=philosophybre-20&linkId=f3e9f43f3e0afd0fbf66528d9102ec70&language=en_US&ref_=as_li_ss_tl">Discourse on the Method</a>.

+In his <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a>, the same thought is stated slightly differently, coming at the end of a glorious passage in which Descartes lays out the impossibility of doubting his own existence (or, indeed, of being deceived about it):

+>But I was persuaded that there was nothing in all the world, that there was no heaven, no earth, that there were no minds, nor any bodies: was I not then likewise persuaded that I did not exist?
+Not at all; of a surety I myself did exist merely because I thought of something.
+But there is some deceiver or other, very powerful and very cunning, who ever employs his ingenuity in deceiving me.
+Then without doubt I exist also if he deceives me, and let him deceive me as much as he will, he can never cause me to be nothing so long as I think that I am something.
+So that after having reflected well and carefully examined all things, we must come to the definite conclusion that this proposition: _I am, I exist_, is necessarily true each time that I pronounce it, or that I mentally conceive it.

+## The importance of cogito ergo sum

+<span class="big-letter">D</span>escartes believed his discovery of the _Cogito_ to be hugely significant, for it withstands all the skepticism you can throw at it.
+When expressed, it _cannot be false_.

+Even if you doubt the reliability of your senses, and even if you doubt the reliability of your reason (i.e. the two main sources for knowledge), the _Cogito_ remains true.

+For, however wrong you are in your estimation of reality, however warped your use of reason, you can never be wrong about the fact of your own existence: in order to think you are wrong about something, in order to wrongly use reason, there has to be a _you_ that exists to be wrong.

+So, Descartes establishes his base, his solid foundation for certain, indubitable knowledge: _I am, I exist._

+From this point on in his <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a>, Descartes investigates what the nature of this “I” might be (concluding it is a “thing which thinks”).
+He also attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.

+Alas, his work here is generally acknowledged to not quite make up for his initial demolition job.

+We may have certainty with the _Cogito_, but the possible unreliability of our senses and reason doesn’t leave much else.

+Through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently created two separate realms: the mental and the physical.

+The mental “thing which thinks” we can be sure exists (however deceived or deluded that existence may be); the physical world needs to, somehow, be linked to it.

+Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.

 <!--small subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">